cchanxzy/react-currency-input-field/README.md

 ## Fixed Decimal Length

 Use `fixedDecimalLength` so that the value will always have the specified length of decimals.
+This formatting happens onBlur.

 Example if `fixedDecimalLength` was 2: